 Entering its eleventh year in 2025, Yemen's civil war has resulted in a complex crisis of immense proportions.
-The myriads of issues include a profoundly destabilizing security vacuum, a humanitarian catastrophe, and a devastating economic collapse.
+The myriad of issues includes a profoundly destabilizing security vacuum, a humanitarian catastrophe, and a devastating economic collapse.
 The country's infrastructure has been shattered, millions have been pushed to the brink of famine, and a protracted conflict with far-reaching regional implications has been fueled by the interwoven nature of these crises, resulting in a perfect storm of suffering.
+Yemen's humanitarian crisis has left millions teetering on the brink of survival.
 Approximately 21.6 million individuals are in dire need of immediate aid, highlighting the magnitude of the distress.
 Food insecurity affects over half the population, with 4.7 million experiencing severe hunger in government-controlled regions alone.
 The critical situation is worsened by a lack of humanitarian aid, marked by reduced rations and inconsistent distribution.